Pro-Small Business Budget ‘First And Best’ Chance For Chancellor To Secure Sustainable Growth - CLH News: Caterer, Licensee and Hotelier News

 The UK’s largest small business group says the Budget, on 30 October, will be the Chancellor’s “first and best chance” to secure sustainable, long-term economic growth.

-It calls for specific measures to ease employment costs, remove barriers to access finance for investment, and lift more small firms out of the burden of business rates.
+It calls for specific measures to ease employment costs, remove barriers to accessing finance for investment, and lift more small firms out of the burden of business rates.

 FSB is also urging the Chancellor to resist pressure to introduce anti-enterprise tax rises, as new official figures highlight the urgent need to encourage more start-ups as well as support existing small firms.

-The figures – from the Office for National Statistics (ONS) – revealed a 56,000 drop in the number of small businesses in the UK between early 2023 and early 2024.
+The figures – from the Department for Business and Trade – revealed a 56,000 drop in the number of small businesses in the UK between early 2023 and early 2024.
 They also showed a 0.5 per cent fall in the number of people employed in small businesses, from 16.7 million to 16.6 million.

 FSB is calling on the Chancellor to: